Modern psychoanalysis: Institutions

 A number of institutes offer training in modern psychoanalysis leading to licensure, certification, and/or advanced academic degrees.

 The Center for Modern Psychoanalytic Studies in New York offers a certificate leading to eligibility for New York state licensure as a psychoanalyst.
 The Boston Graduate School of Psychoanalysis in Massachusetts offers accredited masters and doctoral degrees in psychoanalysis.
 It also offers a non-clinical doctoral degree in psychoanalysis and culture.
-Other modern analytic institutes include The Center for Human Development in New York City, The Philadelphia School of Psychoanalysis, The Academy of Clinical and Applied Psychoanalysis in New Jersey, and the New Jersey Center for Modern Psychoanalysis.
+Other modern analytic institutes include The Center for Human Development in New York City, The Philadelphia School of Psychoanalysis, which offers accredited, online, modern psychoanalytic programs, The Academy of Clinical and Applied Psychoanalysis in New Jersey, which offers accredited online and in-person Certificate programs; and the New Jersey Center for Modern Psychoanalysis.